bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 11°
-- Partly Cloudy
+- Breezy and Mostly Clear
-- 74% humidity
+- 73% humidity
 - 16 mph wind
-- 51% cloud cover
+- 20% cloud cover
 - 54 AQI 🟨
 - About 10.2 inches of snow on the ground